coderefinery/ase-workshop-2019/ase-talk.md

 ???
 - We need testable code!
 (We = you, me, the world)
 - Tests are specification; they define behavior.
-- because you are trained to work like this:
+- You are trained to work like this:
   - as a scientist you make a hypothesis.
   - next you need verify it, which often takes a little more effort than expected.